 Which refers to the Japanese term 'kitsune kao', and traditionally someone with those features is held to be this clever.
 The opposite is a round, wide face, 'tanuki kao', which makes sense, considering the end of the film.

-The Medicine Seller from Mononoke, but you'll only notice if you're ready to read between the lines quite a bit.
+The Medicine Peddler from Mononoke, but you'll only notice if you're ready to read between the lines quite a bit.
 His Kitsune-mask-like face is not the only reason for this comparison — but it certainly helps.

 The Dutch comic Tom Poes has a recurring The Barnum character, Joris Goedbloed, who is a fox.